|

 come back to visit my site.
 Thanks for stopping by!

-Laughing Crow working at the belt sander shaping a new drone.
-Yes,
+Laughing Crow working at the belt sander shaping a new drone in

 that belt sander can take the hide off in a hurry.
 That's why I'm